ksjiang/bb85/README.md

   RET
 ```

-Next we send the address of the memory we want to access.
+Next we send the address of the memory we want to access:

 ```assembly
 EEPROMrread2: